-The break pads have been replaced twice, and whilst we have not had the need to bleed the breaks yet, we did adjust the alignment of the callipers to compensate for minor sponginess created over time.
+The brake pads have been replaced twice, and whilst we have not had the need to bleed the breaks yet, we did adjust the alignment of the callipers to compensate for minor sponginess created over time.
 Apart from that, they have been great.

 We simply wouldn’t tour without one.
-The energy generated by our own pedalling has kept our phones/garmin charged all day.
+The energy generated by our own pedalling has kept our phones/Garmin charged all day.
 We have also been able to recharge portable battery packs and, with them linked to front and rear lights, we know we will always be seen at night time and in long tunnels without worrying about recharging or changing batteries.

 We chose to test two different USB outputs: the Cycle2Charge and the Igaro.
 Out of the two, the Cycle2Charge have performed better in terms of low-speed charging and output.
 The lower cost and handy stem cap mount make of it our favourite between the two.

 Brooks Ergon Grips:

 The Brooks Grips were a pure extravagance simply justified by the will to match the honey-coloured leather grips to my beloved saddle.
 I did not buy them with “performance” in mind, but after riding with them across half of the world, they have turned out to be much more comfortable than standard ergon grips (which get dirty and sticky far too easily).
 The leather is, well, like leather – soft, subtle and extremely comfortable – although the light coloured finish has turned to a dark brown.
 Shouts go out to Quoc who instigated said collaboration.